 4. Keep confidential all information and matters specifically determined by Board motion to be determined as matters of confidence, including personnel and matters dealt with at in-camera meetings of the Board.

-5. Conduct myself in the spirit of respect for the collective decisions of the Board and subordinate my personal interests to the best interest of the Organization.
+5. Conduct myself in the spirit of respect for the collective decisions of the Board and will support those decisions.

 6. Immediately declare any personal conflict of interest that may come to my attention.